Get the answers to all your frequently asked questions concerning graduations.

 What if I am in debt to the University?

 If you have a debt to the University which is not cleared before graduation, you will not be permitted to participate in the graduation ceremony or receive your parchment.
-Your name will not appear in the graduation programme or the local newspaper.

 If you think you may have a debt to the University please contact Credit Control on 0131 455 6140.

 On the day

 Where is the ceremony held?

 How will I know where to sit?

 When you register you will be given your seat number on a blue seating card.
 Staff from both the University and the Usher Hall will be available to direct you to your seat, which will be in the stalls area of the Usher Hall.

 Will I receive my prize/medal at the ceremony?